NIH-MIP/pytorch_cmd_line_tools/README.md

 --num_epochs (int) number of training iterations, default 1

---input_size (iut) pixel size of input image.
+--input_size (int) pixel size of input image.
 Default is 224, larger images will be cropped to this size

 --feat_ext (bool)  if false, finetune the entire model.
 Otherwise, only reshaped layers